stanfordnlp/stanza/_pages/client_usage.md

 ## Using Tokensregex, Semgrex and Tregex with the client

 Separate client functions are provided to run [Tokensregex](https://nlp.stanford.edu/software/tokensregex.html), [Semgrex](https://nlp.stanford.edu/software/tregex.html), Tregex pattern matching with the CoreNLP client.
-The following example shows how to start a new client and use these three pattern matching functions:
+The following example shows how to start a new client and use TokensRegex to find patterns in text:

 ```python
 text = "Chris Manning is a nice person.
 Chris wrote a simple sentence.
 He also gives oranges to people."